Flowers + Plants 101

 As you can see, each of the twenty-eight zones is divided by five degrees.
 It is important to remember that the zones do not tell you the average temperature of the region.
 So, zone 0a does not average a temperature of under -65-degrees Fahrenheit all year long.
 Instead, the temperature range describes the lowest temperature the region will experience in an average year.

 Why the average minimum, not the average max?
-For plants, minimum temperatures are actually more important than high temperatures.
+For order potted plants as gifts , minimum temperatures are actually more important than high temperatures.
 Low temperatures affect both annual and perennial plants and flowers.
 Annual plants, or those you replant every spring, can be affected by cold weather that lasts too long.
 For example, tomatoes originate in Central America, a hotter zone, so they struggle to grow in extremely cold zones like 3 and 4.
 Perennial plants, or those that will come back year after year, may die if the weather becomes too cold.
 Some plants and flowers are perennials in warm zones and annuals in colder zones.

 A final thing to keep in mind about zones is that they determine when to plant seeds in spring.
 Cold zones tend to stay cold a lot longer than warm zones.
 Therefore, if you live in zone 8b, you can start your spring garden a lot sooner than you can in zone 5b.